 Use the Latest Brain Science Findings

-We’ve perfected a method for developing persuasive presentations based on what we call Presentation Brain Science.
-The Rexi Method (“Rexi” comes from the Latin verb “to direct” or “to guide”) uses Attention Triggers, Memory Magnets and Decision Drivers to get your audience to pay attention, remember, and act on your message.
+We’ve perfected techniques for developing presentations based on brain science.
+We use Attention Triggers, Memory Magnets, and Decision Drivers to get your audience to pay attention, remember, and act on your message.

-Our hands-on in-person and online workshops will teach you how to apply The Rexi Method to transform your presentations and spur the desired action.
+Our hands-on in-person and online workshops, called the Rexi Method, will teach you how to apply these techniques to transform your presentations and reach your desired outcome.

-The Rexi Method drives home the critical 10 percent you want audiences to remember and act on by focusing on these key elements:
+Our evidence-based techniques help you drive home the critical messages you want audiences to remember and act on by focusing on these key elements: